Young woman killed in Melbourne apartment: 'Horrendous screaming'

 Police were called to an address at the EQ Tower on A'Beckett Street about 5.15am Saturday following reports of a woman suffering serious injuries.
 Paramedics attended but the victim died at the scene.

+"They seem to come and go at short notice.
+Many of them are obviously intoxicated or on other substances.

+"As residents, we feel intimidated that we're unable to ask them to keep the noise down."

-Hansen said the woman was part of a group who had rented a short term stay apartment in the building.
+Mr Hansen said Ms Chol was part of a group who had rented a short term stay apartment in the building.
 During the course of the night, a "second group" arrived at the address on the 56th floor, and "a dispute of some nature occurred resulting in the victim being assaulted".

 "Police arrived to what was a fairly chaotic scene."